 Rendezvous with Rama by Arthur C. Clarke

-An uncontested classic space opera, Rendezvous with Rama is undeniably one of Clarke’s best novels, winning the Campbell, Hugo, Jupiter, and Nebula Awards.
+An uncontested classic space opera, Rendezvous with Rama is undeniably one of the best Arthur C. Clarke books, winning the Campbell, Hugo, Jupiter, and Nebula Awards.
 When a humongous, strange, cylindrical object appears in space very few things are known about it.
 The ship sent to investigate finds a ten trillion tons weighing object hurtling towards the sun at an inexplicable speed.

 As the astronauts uncover more and more of the mysteries of the object they dub 'Rama' it becomes apparent that this is no natural object but an interstellar spacecraft.
 In immense excitement space explorers and planet-bound scientists alike prepare for humankind's very first encounter with an alien intelligence.
 From deciphering the extra-terrestrial mysteries to the trilateral symmetry of its structures to its cylindrical sea and machine-island, Rama has all the pointers leading to a very advanced civilization.
 Fans are taken on a wildly exciting ride as the moment of rendezvous looms ahead.